BioSchemas/bioschemas.github.io/tutorials/howto/howto_create_new_profile.md

 ---
 layout: tutorial
 title: How to create a new draft profile
-#TODO: Update links to tutorials
 previousTutorial:
-  link: ../
+  link: ./howto/howto_right_profile
-  title: Overview
+  title: How to select the right profile for your resource
 nextTutorial:
-  link: ../
+  link: ./howto/howto_add_markup
-  title: Overview
+  title: How to add markup to your own resource

 bioschemas:
   "@context": https://schema.org/